danielang2020/ats/README.md

 - testcase not only check application which if it is ok, but also give scenario examples to other developers.
 - if a biz has serveral action to complete, every action should guarantee sequence and previous's action valid. e.g. second action should validate request parameter is first action.
 - automatically creating telegram account to p2p information and share link, if user has interest, they will join by share link.
 Don't risk group or channel by mass adding user using api, otherwise, your group will be flagged spam and limited.
+- using third party tool lib, should put them in a util class. it's convenient to upgrade version in the future.